 Nothing beats eating a couple of scoops of cool and creamy homemade banana ice cream on a hot summers day.
 This recipe is simple and pure and is a great way to use up those ripe bananas!

-My husband and I recently celebrated our 18th wedding anniversary.
+My husband and I will be celebrating our wedding anniversary in about a month.
 And after all this time, I still say the best wedding gift we received was an ice cream maker.
 Aside from a toaster and a coffee maker, that small appliance has seen the most use.

 We’ve had to replace the original but we use the new maker just as much.